noisyBrain/trivia-game-back/README.md

+## Junior Trivia Game

 This is an Open Source Project that you will be able to contribute if you desire.
-Is is about a trivia game where if you have success, the application will pop up or send an email (I do not know, yet) a list of Juniors opportunities jobs list
+It is about a trivia game of general-culture knowledge where, if you have success, the application will show you or send an email (I do not know, yet) a list of Juniors opportunities jobs list